bbugyi200/scripts/bin/ProtectMyLaptop/README.md

 # Notes

 * In order to get [Motion](https://wiki.archlinux.org/index.php/Motion) to behave as described in this document, you will have to change some of its default configurations.
 This can be done by making the appropriate alterations to the `/etc/motion/motion.conf` file.
+* The `etc/acpi/handler.sh` script included in this repo is merely a demonstration.
+In order to be texted when your laptop power button is pressed and/or laptop lid is closed, you must copy the `button/power` and `button/lid` sections to your local `/etc/acpi/handler.sh` file, which should already exist if you have installed `acpi` to your machine.
+In the provided `etc/acpi/handler.sh` demo, make sure to replace `<username>` with your own Linux username.